These easy stockings from old sweaters are a simple way to make stockings! Anyone can make them.

 Do your kids like to count down to Christmas?
 This DIY advent activity would be a perfect gift or fun activity to do with your family.

-Easy Stockings from old sweaters
+Easy Stockings from Old Sweaters

-Hi!
-I’m Amy Smart and I write about sewing and quilting on my blog, Diary of a Quilter.
-I love all things handmade, but I’m also all about finding the fastest and most efficient way to do things!
 I’m so excited to share a fun and easy project with all of you!
 I love the look of wool stockings.
 Always classic.
 Since A) I’m not a knitter and B) I’m always looking for ways to do things the easy way, I made all of these stockings from wool sweaters from the thrift store!

 Obviously, cutting into sweaters could be tricky because those knit stitches could easily unravel.
 Enter the use of felted wool.
 The process to felt wool is so simple.
 First of all, when choosing sweaters for this project, look for sweaters that are 100% Wool (or very close to 100%.)
-Cashemere and Lamb’s Wool will also work, but the finished fiber will not be as thick.
+Cashmere and Lamb’s Wool will also work, but the finished fiber will not be as thick.

 Why 100% wool?
 Have you ever accidentally washed a favorite wool sweater only to have it come out of the dryer looking like it was meant for pet instead of a person?
 Yep, wool shrinks!
 But for our project today, that is a good thing!
 When the wool fibers are washed and shrink, they become a solid piece of fabric that can be cut up without unraveling.
 It’s pretty cool.